GoekhanDev/flask-geolocation/README.md

 # flask-geolocation

-A Free Local/offline geolocation API with accurate and fast response.
+A Free Local/offline geolocation API with accurate information and fast response.

 ## Requirements
  ```bash